EventSaucePHP/EventSauce/docs/docs/event-sourcing.md

 Event sourcing is a radically different way to model software, compared to traditional entity/state based modeling.
 It puts an emphasis in change, rather than focusing on the current state of the application.
-Events are the fundamental building blocks in event-sourcing.
+Events are the fundamental building blocks in event sourcing.
 Events are used to build decision-models, often referred to as _write models_.
 The same events are used to build presentational models, called _read models_.